edgio-docs/edgio-docs/guides/enable_cdn.md

 ![traffic](/images/starter/traffic.svg)

 Requests for your site will now pass through {{ PRODUCT_NAME }}'s globally distributed edge network and then to your origin server.

-A full production deployment requires changing your site's DNS, view our [production](/guides/production) guide for that process.
+A full production deployment requires changing your site's DNS to allow requests to come to Layer0 first.
+View our [production](/guides/production) guide for that process.

 ## Create an account